gbv/jskos-server/README.md

 #### CreatorDoesNotMatchError
 Status code 403.
 Will be returned by `PUT`/`PATCH`/`DELETE` endpoints if the authenticated creator does not match the creator of the entity that is being edited.

+#### BackendError
+Status code 500.
+Will be returned if there's a backend error not related to the database or configuration.

 #### DatabaseAccessError
 Status code 500.
 Will be returned if the database is not available or if the current database request failed with an unknown error.